 As you can imagine, eating tripe can be a delicate topic so you shouldn’t rush into any indistinct location.
 The opposite of that is the Restaurante Líder, which is probably the best place in town to savor this meaningful delicacy.
 Owned by the founder of the brotherhood of the Tripas à Moda do Porto, Líder takes no shortcuts with the cooking time or ingredients, culminating in a dish with deep and comfortable flavors.
 This is the ideal meal to warm up the cold winter days, but it’s available daily, all year-round.

 The francesinha is undoubtedly Porto’s most famous sandwich.
 If you’ve heard of it, you’ll know about the gargantuan array of cured and fresh meats encased between two morsels of bread, coated by melted cheese, and bathed in spicy sauce.
 Originally created in the 1950s, the francesinha soon spread throughout the city to the point that almost every eatery serves it.
-This apparently defenseless sandwich seem like too much for the shyer stomach, but when prepared with care it remains a delightful treat up to the last forkful.
+This apparently defenseless sandwich seems like too much for the shyer stomach, but when prepared with care it remains a delightful treat up to the last forkful.

 Rua de Santa Catarina, 1147